jichu4n/serio/README.md

  *  https://en.wikipedia.org/wiki/8-bit_color).
  */
 class Point {
-  // Since Position is itself a Serializable object, we use @serialize instead
+  // Since Position is itself a Serializable object, we use @field instead
-  // of @serializeAs.
+  // of @field.as.
-  @serialize
+  @field
   position = new Position();

   // We expose red, green and blue component values as separate properties to